R0b0ticRabb1t/A-Level-Bio-Chem-Notes/CAIE Bio/1 Cells/Parts of Cells/Mitochondria.md

 ### Structure
 - Is contained in 2 membrane layrs
 	- Space between them is called **Intermembrane space**
+	- Outer membrane is less permeable for H+, an adaptation for [[Oxidative Phosphorylation]]
 - The inner layer folds inward in structures called **cristae**/**crista**.
+	- This increases surface area for [[Oxidative Phosphorylation]]
 - The inside of mitochondria is called the **matrix**
 	- This is where **respiration** occurs
 	- Contains [[3 Enzymes]] that allow this